 This is recovery after stroke with Bill Gasiamis, helping you go from where you are to where you’d rather be.

-Also, just before we get stuck into it, I wanted to let you know about something that I’ve been working on that I finally completed.
+Also, just before we get stuck into it, I wanted to let you know about something I’ve been working on that I finally completed.
 It’s a free webinar that people can download directly from recoveryafterstroke.com/webinar.
-In the free webinar, you’ll learn how to take action on your recovery now, how to build a vision of the future that will inspire you and what to do when you are faced with hard decisions about your path forward.
-You’ll also learn the importance of creating a supportive team around you, and what kind of people that may involve as well as how strength recovery coaching can help speed up your healing.
-So go to recoveryafterstroke.com/webinar. and download the recording now.
+In the free webinar, you’ll learn how to take action on your recovery now, build a future vision that will inspire you, and what to do when facing hard decisions about your path forward.
+You’ll also learn the importance of creating a supportive team around you, what kind of people may be involved, and how strength recovery coaching can help speed up your healing.
+So go to recoveryafterstroke.com/webinar.Downloadd the recording now.
 And now it’s on with the show.
-So Tricia, welcome to the podcast.
+So, Tricia, welcome to the podcast.

 Thank you.
 How are you?

-I’m well thanks for being on.
+I’m well; thanks for being on.
 It’s nine o’clock here in Melbourne in the morning.
 What time do we have over there?

 Perfect timing.
-7pm.
+7 pm.
 The day before?